Effect-TS/schema/README.md

 console.log(isPerson({})); // false
 ```

-The `asserts` function takes a `Schema` and an optional error message as arguments, and returns a function that takes an input value and checks if it matches the schema.
-If it does not match the schema, it throws an error with the specified message.
+The `asserts` function takes a `Schema` and returns a function that takes an input value and checks if it matches the schema.
+If it does not match the schema, it throws an error with a comprehensive error message.

 ```ts
 import * as S from "@fp-ts/schema/Schema";